fsprojects/Rezoom.SQL/doc/Tutorial/README.md

 ## Adding some data

 You add data to your tables using plain old SQL `INSERT` statements.
-Try adding this code to your program:
+Try adding this code to your program (if you're lazy, just delete your `main` function and paste this in its place):

 ```fsharp
 open Rezoom.SQL.Synchronous // extension methods for running commands synchronously